Accident Prevention Program General Guidance and Instructions

 F. Job Class Requirements

-Each classified position description includes specifications for physical and mental requirements and typical working conditions for the position.
-The position description identifies personal protective equipment and associated medical surveillance or monitoring requirements.
+Each classified position description includes physical and mental requirements necessary for the position.
+Classified position descriptions also describe typical working conditions that outline what employees can expect.
+This includes the identification of position-specific personal protective equipment and associated medical surveillance or monitoring requirements.
 Employees must possess the knowledge, skills, and abilities to fulfill position-description requirements and apply safety rules and procedures.

 G. Emergency Preparedness

-Employees will receive instructions on what to do during a building evacuation emergency.
-Each building has a gathering location where, upon activation of emergency alarms, employees should gather and wait for further instructions from the person identified in charge.
-An evacuation map for each building and floor is posted.
-It shows locations of exits, fire extinguishers, first-aid kits and gathering locations outside.
+- Building emergency.
+Employees will receive instructions on what to do during a building evacuation Each building has a gathering location where, upon activation of emergency alarms, employees should gather and wait for further instructions from the person identified in charge.
+An evacuation map for each building and floor is posted and shows locations of exits, fire extinguishers, first-aid kits and gathering locations outside.

-In the event of a general emergency campus-wide, employees will receive notification and general instructions via the campus emergency public address system or the WSU Alert network communication system.
-CAS employees are encouraged to sign up for WSU Alerts.
-Employees may select whether to receive alerts via telephone/mobile phone, text, electronic mail, or any combination thereof.
+- General campus emergency.
+In the event of a general emergency campus-wide, employees will receive notification and general instructions via the campus emergency public address system or the WSU Alert network communication CAS employees are encouraged to sign up for WSU Alerts and can do so at the below link Employees may select whether to receive alerts via landline, mobile phone, text, electronic mail, or any combination thereof.

 H. Fire Safety

-All CAS employees are required to evacuate the building when a fire alarm is activated and shall not attempt to extinguish any fire unless they have received fire extinguisher training.
+All CAS employees are required to evacuate the building when a fire alarm is activated and shall not attempt to extinguish any fire unless they have taken online fire extinguisher training.
+See the link to the CAS required training page above, under Section A, References.

 Upon discovering a fire:

-- Immediately notify other persons in the area.
-Call 911 or instruct someone to call 911.
+- Immediately notify other persons in the area and call 911 or instruct someone to call 911.

-- If the fire is small (such as a wastebasket fire) and there is minimal smoke, fire extinguisher trained employees may attempt to put the fire out with an appropriate fire extinguisher.
-If the fire grows and/or there is thick smoke, do not continue to fight the fire and immediately evacuate the building.
+- If the fire is small (such as a wastebasket fire) and there is minimal smoke, fire-extinguisher-trained employees may attempt to put the fire out with an appropriate fire If the fire grows and/or there is thick smoke, do not continue to fight the fire and immediately evacuate the building.

 - Non-designated personnel are to immediately evacuate and go to the designated gathering area.

-- Notify your supervisor you have evacuated and are safe.
+- Notify your supervisor that you have evacuated and are

 Supervisors notified of a fire are to: